f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab6.rst

 |image57|

 ..
-NOTE::  This application is now accessible because we requested a FQDN instead of an IP address.
+NOTE:: This application is now accessible because we requested it through the FQDN instead of an IP address

 ..
 NOTE:: Explore some of the other settings avaialable to you in the security policy

-**→NOTE:** This is the end of Module 1 - Lab 6
+..
+NOTE:: This is the end of Module 1 - Lab 6

 .. |image48| image:: /_static/class2/image49.png
    :width: 5.41503in